NYU-Processor-Design/nyu-processor-design.github.io/src/vip_course_docs/syllabus.md

 **Uma's Office Hours**

-My office hours are shared with other classes, who will take priority over VIP students.
+My office hours are shared with other classes, which will take priority over VIP students.
 That said, my office hours aren't busy 90% of the time so don't hesitate to drop in if you have a question.
 Email or ping me in the discord to drop into my personal meeting room.